 - Plants that are preferred by deer and frequently suffer damage include: day lilies, firs, fruit trees, hostas, ivy, junipers, some pines, tulips and yews.

 Deer can become trapped and injured by falling into window wells.
 Once in a well, deer may crash through the glass and do damage to the home in their efforts to escape.
 To prevent this, cover window wells with commercially available grates, bubbles, fencing or build a cover using quarter inch hardware cloth or wire.

-- SLOW DOWN while driving through deer habitats, especially at dawn and dusk and during the spring and winter months when deer are migrating.
+- Slow down while driving through deer habitats, especially at dawn and dusk and during the spring and winter months when they are migrating.

 - Pay attention to wildlife crossing warning signs.